 ‘Last Post’ by Carol Ann Duffy is a eulogy for the soldiers who fought for the country and died on the battlefield of World War I. The poet laureate tries to revisit history and turn it backwoods through her poetic imagination.
 She intends to infuse life into the dead soldiers imaginatively.
 If the war didn’t occur they might be enjoying their cosy British lives with their families, healthy and fresh.
 But, the war had devoured their lives.
 There is no way to see them physically.
 Only poetic imagination can see them alive and fresh as they were before the war took them away.

 ‘Last Post’ is the bugle call that can be heard at British ceremonies commemorating the dead soldiers.
 Here, in this poem, Carol Ann Duffy also commemorates the soldiers who fought for the country’s sake.
 BBC commissioned Carol Ann Duffy, the Poet Laureate of the UK in 2009, to write a poem for the recent death of two war veterans.
 For this reason, from the title itself, the poet makes it clear that she dedicates this poem to those two soldiers and others who died in the First World War.

 Structure and Form

-The poem begins with two lines taken from Wilfred Owens’ famous poem Dulce Est Decorum Est. In this poem, the poet/soldier paints the vivid picture which torments his dreams- that of a comrade in battle who is the victim of a gas attack.
-The lines are packed full of active verbs which capture the horror and panic of the young service man as he dies, unable to catch a breath.
+‘Last Post‘ begins with two lines taken from the famous poem Dulce Est Decorum Est by Wilfred Owen.
+In this poem, the poet/soldier paints the vivid picture which torments his dreams- that of a comrade in battle who is the victim of a gas attack.
+The lines are packed full of active verbs that capture the horror and panic of the young serviceman as he dies, unable to catch a breath.
 We acutely feel the impotence of the watching soldier, who watches ‘helplessly’.
-Unfortunately though, this did not only happen in a dream, but in real life too.
-Carol Ann Duffy then takes us back to envision a different future for this young man, and all the others.
+Unfortunately, though, this did not only happen in a dream but in real life too.
+Carol Ann Duffy then takes us back to envision a different future for this young man and all the others.